jasonbrianhall/clue_strategy/README.md

        Avoid giving free information to opponents by using keys too early When observing others use keys, note which cards they're asking about (reveals cards they don't have)
 ```

+## Clue Cards Variant

+"Clue Cards" is a variant where a player rolls a 1, random events are introduced that force information sharing.

+Clue Card Effects Examples:
+- "Show a card to your neighbor"
+- "Everybody reveal a card"
+- "Pick a suspect to be revealed"
+- "Whoever has Mr. Green must reveal it"

+Clue Card Strategy:
+- When forced to show a card, prioritize cards already seen by others
+- Avoid revealing room cards when possible (hardest to eliminate)
+- Track which cards are revealed through Clue Card events
+- When other players must reveal cards, update your grid immediately

 ---